darrensimio/blog-content/_posts/2018-04-12-create-a-google-account-with-company-email-address.md

 published: true
 post_date: 2018-04-12 01:02:36
 ---
 Almost every website that we head on to do something useful, will require us to create an account.
-Some of these sites have taken the approach of using identity providers such as Facebook, Google, Twitter &amp; Microsoft.
+Some of these sites have taken the approach of using popular identity providers such as <strong>Facebook</strong>, <strong>Google</strong>, <strong>Twitter</strong> &amp; <strong>Microsoft</strong>, to simplify the on-boarding experience for users.

 <a href="https://accounts.google.com/SignUpWithoutGmail?hl=en" target="_blank" rel="noopener">https://accounts.google.com/SignUpWithoutGmail?hl=en</a>